About The Mark Pollock Trust

 Today, at the beginning of the fourth industrial revolution, making breakthrough scientific discoveries and then moving them to commercial viability can easily cost tens or hundreds of millions of dollars and take decades.
 This simply isn’t happening quickly enough.
-So, we are taking a systems change approach by building networks of people in science, technology, philanthropy, government, non-profits, and the private sector to unlock $1 billion to make the cure a reality.
+So, Mark is taking a systems change approach by building networks of people in science, technology, philanthropy, government, non-profits, and the private sector to unlock $1 billion to make the cure a reality.

 Our community of fundraisers and connectors work with us in all sorts of ways.
 Individuals and companies fundraise at Run in the Dark, some companies partner with us on customer or employee engagement programmes, some give a set amount each year and others make connections that take us in unexpected directions.